Joseph Stephanini: Early life

 Stephanini was born in Arta to Ioannis and Chrissavi Themiano.
 They were married at fourteen years old.
 They had seven children: Joseph, Spiro, Demetri, Sylvestro, Maria, Catharina, and Anna.
 Joseph's father was a very wealthy merchant.
 The family eventually moved to Patras.
 The city primarily dealt with Italian merchants.
 Stephanini learned the family business and spoke Italian.

 When the Greek War of Independence broke out Joseph was captured and sold into slavery.
-Many people were murdered in front of him namely elderly people and infants.
+Many people were murdered in front of him including elderly people and infants.
 The soldiers spared his life because his father was a wealthy merchant and could pay a large ransom.
 He was severely beaten for three days and begged his captors to put him to death.
 The soldier took a large pistol and pressed it against his head and pulled the trigger but the gun misfired.

 Slavery

 He was eventually sold in the market for seventy-eight dollars.
 He was purchased by an Ottoman military commander named Mustafa Bey of Patras.
 He was referred to as a Greek dog (skili romi).
 His master wanted him to convert to Islam.
 He was put in a dungeon for a period of twenty-eight hours without food or water.
 They repeatedly asked him if he was willing to convert to Islam.
-He was repeatedly thrown into the dungeon in one instance with dogs.
+He was repeatedly thrown into the dungeon, in one instance with dogs.
 His torture continued for roughly two and a half months.